thexmanxyz/Google-Plus-Feed-Slider-Gantry/README.md

 ## Configuration
 1. Go to your Gantry templating backend (e.g. Extensions/Templates).
 2. Switch to **Layout** and add the new appearing Particle called **Google Plus Feed Slider** either globally to your site (**base outline**), to a specific template or page by dragging it to the designated section.
 3. Get a API Key from the [Google API Console](https://console.cloud.google.com/apis/dashboard).
-Set your API Key within in the Particle.
+Set your API Key within the Particle backend.
 4. Configure the appearance according to your favor.

 **Important:** *Please be aware that the API Key can always be seen by everyone so you have to restrict the access to both your domain and products (Google+ only).
 Please create an explicit key for this use case and restrict it appropriately*